Skip to Main Content

 The monthly payment difference isn’t the only factor, however.

-Once your loan-to-value (LTV) ratio drops to 78 percent, you can contact your mortgage lender or servicer and request to cancel borrower-paid mortgage insurance.
+Once your loan-to-value (LTV) ratio drops to 80 percent, you can contact your mortgage lender or servicer and request to cancel borrower-paid mortgage insurance.
+By law, your lender must remove it halfway through your loan term or once your mortgage balance drops to 78 percent of your home’s purchase price.

-In addition, if home values are increasing in your area or you increase your home’s value through renovations, you might be able to get your property reappraised for the higher value and, if you have achieved the magic 20 percent home equity figure or the 78 percent LTV ratio, cancel your PMI earlier.
+In addition, if home values are increasing in your area or you increase your home’s value through renovations, you might be able to get your property reappraised for a higher value.
+If doing so helps you achieve the magic 20 percent home equity figure or the 78 percent LTV ratio, you could cancel your PMI earlier.

 With LPMI, there’s no cancellation timetable — it’s simply part of the loan.

-Ultimately, lender-paid PMI might help you lower costs right out of the gate with your mortgage.
-But as you’re weighing BPMI vs. LPMI, think long-term, too.
-With BPMI, the ability to drop those PMI payments once you accrue enough equity in your home may make the added upfront costs well worth it.
+Bankrate’s take: As you weigh buyer-paid PMI vs. LPMI, think long-term.
+With buyer-paid PMI, the ability to drop those PMI payments once you accrue enough equity in your home may make the added costs worthwhile.

 Should I get lender-paid mortgage insurance?